 The interaction fraction is approximately independent of the beam energy and is consistent with the material budget of the Si-W ECAL (one interaction length).
-For low beam energies the contribution from events with small energy transfer as well as events with high local energy transfer is highest, while at 10 GeV most of the events are selected by the absolute energy threshold criteria.
+For low beam energies the contribution from events with small energy transfer as well as events with high local energy transfer is highest, while at 10 GeV most of the events are selected by the absolute energy threshold criterion.
 The physics lists are in good agreement with each other, and, at low energies, with the data.
 At higher energies, all physics lists are found to overestimate the interaction fraction by about 7%.

 For the events identified as interacting Fig. 7 shows the reconstructed energy of that part of the shower that is seen in the Si-W ECAL as a function of beam energy.
 This shower energy increases with the energy of the incoming π^- and is on average 15% higher in data than in simulation.
 This observation is true for all energies of the primary pions.
-The systematic uncertainty is calculated in the same way as for the interaction fraction.